JeremiahKaren/35percent.github.io/_posts/2020-04-27-old-kent-rd-scheme-faces-loss-of-affordable-housing.md

 ## All in it together?

 While Southwark would the first option of buying the affordable housing under the MIP clause, at the market rate for affordabe hosuing, it would also have to meet the amount due and outstanding under the terms under the relevant security documentation including the all accrued principal monies, interests and costs and expenses.
-The rport cites the Covid crisis twice, on each occasion to bol
+The report cites the Covid crisis twice, on one occasion to bolster Peabody, by saying how difficult it is to get bank finance, on the other to say that bowing to the MIP clause demand will help affordable housing delivery 'as we emerge from the Covid-crisis'.
+Peabody and Berkely draw no criticism for making the demand that threatens delivery in the first place.

 ## Profits first, people second